yohasebe/openai-chat-api-workflow/README.md

 ## How to Execute This Workflow

-### 🙋 Direct Query
+### 🙋 Stream-lined Direct Query

-If you simply want to send a prompt to GPT and get a response:
+If you simply want to ask something with GPT and get a response:

-- Method 1: Type keyword `openai-direct` → tab → input query text
+- Method 1: Type keyword `gpt` → space/tab → input query text (e.g. "gpt what is a large language model?")
 - Method 2: set up a custom hotkey to `OpenAI Direct Query`

 ### 📋 Using Selected Text